MicrosoftDocs/xamarin-docs/docs/ios/tvos/user-interface/tab-bars.md

 ---
-title: "Working with Tab Bar Controller"
+title: "Working with tvOS Tab Bar Controllers in Xamarin"
-description: "This article covers designing and working with Tab Bar Controller inside of a Xamarin.tvOS app." ms.prod: xamarin ms.assetid: 99A2D7C6-0324-4DE5-B6E9-D39D0BAD8370 ms.technology: xamarin-ios
+description: "This document describes how to work with tab bar controllers in a tvOS app built with Xamarin.
+It provides a high-level over view of tab bars and discusses tab bar items, storyboard integration, and tab bar items." ms.prod: xamarin ms.assetid: 99A2D7C6-0324-4DE5-B6E9-D39D0BAD8370 ms.technology: xamarin-ios